-In fiscal year 2015, OFS continued to make substantial progress winding down the CPP according to its three-pronged exit strategy.
+In fiscal year 2016, OFS continued to make progress winding down the CPP.
 Each dollar collected from CPP participants now represents additional collections in excess of disbursements on behalf of taxpayers.
-From inception of the program through September 30, 2015, OFS has received \$199.6 billion in CPP repayments/sales, along with \$12.1 billion in dividends and interest, and \$14.9 billion of proceeds in excess of cost, which totals \$226.6 billion.
-As of September 30, 2015, \$268 million in CPP gross investments remained outstanding in 19 institutions.
+From inception of the program through September 30, 2016, OFS has received \$199.6 billion in CPP repayments/sales, along with \$12.1 billion in dividends and interest, and \$14.9 billion of proceeds in excess of cost, which totals \$226.6 billion.
+As of September 30, 2016, \$210 million in CPP gross investments remained outstanding in 12 institutions.
 OFS received preferred stock or debt in each bank in which it made an investment, as well as warrants.
 Under the terms of the CPP, participating financial institutions may repay the funds they received at any time, with the approval of their regulators.